Updated: Sep 16, 2021

 Recognizing the source of church hurt strengthens me to move forward with a hopeful perspective.
-I now understand that others are merely working out their own salvation, in the same way that I’m doing.
-It also allows me to fix my eyes of Jesus—the author and finisher of my faith.
-Church folks aren’t God.
-Truth be told, some church folks aren’t even Christians.
-That understanding allows me to walk in freedom, victory and a laser-sharp focus on the only One whose opinion really matters at the end of the day.
+I now understand that others are merely working out their salvation in the same way that I am doing.
+It also allows me to fix my eyes on Jesus—the author and finisher of my faith.

 Andrena Sawyer is the President of P.E.R.K.
 Consulting, and the Founder of the Minority Christian Women Entrepreneurs Network.
 In addition to her work with nonprofits and small businesses, she leads workshops on personal and professional development for women across the country.
 She is the author of The Long Way Home, Ponder It In Her Heart, and The Other Side of Assertiveness.